Pavel Pavlovich Demidov, 2nd Prince of San Donato: Married life

 Paul's troubled life was changed by his falling in love with a lady-in-waiting from Saint Petersburg, Princess Maria Mescherskaya.
 Paul met Maria in Paris in the spring of 1867.

-His first marriage was 1 June 1867 to Princess Maria Elimovna Meshcherskaya (Saint Petersburg, 28 February 1844 - San Donato (or Vienna, per Ferrand), 8 August 1868).
+His first marriage was 1 June 1867 to Princess Mariya Meshcherskaya (1844–1868).
 She died two days after giving birth to a son, Elim Pavlovich Demidov, 3rd Prince of San Donato, at Hietzing in the suburbs of Vienna 6 August 1868.

 Losing his wife had a lasting effect on Paul, who remained inconsolable for a long time, spending a long while in the room in the Villa San Donato where Maria's dresses were kept, trying to recover her presence.
 Mother Aurora took charge of little Elim, who became very close to her grandmother.
 In October 1868, Paul and little Elim and Aurora moved to Paris, where they prepared a residence for themselves.